Welcome to today's edition of the Rush 24-7 podcast.

 Last night on CNN's Anderson Cooper 14, he spoke with Republican strategist Alex Castellanos, Republican strategist, inside the Beltway, Republican strategist.

-Cooper said, How do you think uh Obama's announcement on gay marriage, how do you think it plays out there, Alex?
+Cooper said, how do you think Obama's announcement on gay marriage, how do you get plays out there, Alex?

-There are some Reagan Democrats out there, some guys with names on their work shirts, who are gonna think the president's culturally different from them.
+There are some Reagan Democrats out there, some guys with names on their work shirts, who are going to think the president is culturally different from them.

-He's putting uh something on the line there for something that he he believes he's come to believe in, and that's important.
+He's putting something on the line there for something that he believes he's come to believe in.

-Alex is saying these people, these real men of America ain't gonna dig this.
+Alex is saying, these people, these real men of America ain't going to dig this.

 He's come to believe it.